mnr/writing-wip/kwak-anthology.md

 Abundancy is an activist group; part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
 They accuse Hestia of trying to patent food, similar to how DuPont and Monsanto hold patents on genetically-modified corn, soybean, and alfalfa.
 Abundancy argues they will eventually claim rights to any method of combining food to make a meal.

-Abundancy has performed activism against Hestia.
-They haven’t gone as far as claiming responsibility for breaking windows at Hestia factories, but they have disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
-Dakota is listed as a volunteer with Abundancy, but doesn't describe her responsibilities.
+Abundancy has protested against Hestia.
+They haven’t gone as far as breaking windows at Hestia factories, but they have disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
+Dakota is listed as a volunteer with Abundancy, but the search doesn't describe her responsibilities.

-*Wasn't it strange for Dakota, a volunteer for Abundancy, to own a device from the Great Satan Hestia?*
+*Wasn't it strange for Dakota, a volunteer for Abundancy, to own a device from the Great Satan Hestia?* thinks Araci.

-Araci returns to the conversation.
-“I understand your desire to work with Abundancy, but I’m more interested in an explosion of one of your devices.”
+he returns to the conversation.
+“I’m more interested in an explosion of one of your devices.”

 Farj again mutes and confers, then answers Araci.
 “We know Ms. Williams owns a Hestia Oven, but that unit has not responded to our status requests for several weeks.
 Ms. Williams has refused to allow us to provide maintenance, so we aren’t liable.”